BW PolyureaProtective CoatingsContact

 Finished exterior wall after second BW0-8029 polyaspartic weather protection coat

-Apply the exposed BW0-8029 topcoat to improve outdoor weather resistance, surface durability, color protection and maintainability.
+Apply the final BW0-8029 exposed topcoat to improve outdoor weather resistance, surface durability, color protection and maintainability.
+The finished surface should be reviewed for continuity, appearance, missed areas and detail coverage before handover.

 ItemTest standard / referenceResult